GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/golang/index.md

     `127.0.0.1  client.example.com`

-- To start demo launch run.sh script which is present in the oxd-client-demo folder of the src directory.
+- To start the demo, launch run.sh script, which is present in the oxd-client-demo folder of the src directory.
-- To compile the demo app, run the following command in the command prompt
+- To compile the demo app, run the following command in the command prompt:
 ```
  cd <path to the project directory>
  go install oxd-client-demo
 ```
-- After compilation inorder to run the demo app in the browser, run the following command in the command prompt
+- In order to run the demo app in the browser, run the following command in the command prompt:

 ```
  .\bin\oxd-client-demo.exe
 ```
-- Now open a browser and type https://client.example.com:8080/,  which will open the home page of the demo app.
+- Open a browser and type https://client.example.com:8080/,  this will open the homepage of the demo app.

 - Enable SSL using the following instructions: